 Measurement methods of TVOC monitoring

-Different working principles for TVOC monitoring in the ambient environment are photoionization detection (PID), flame ionization detection, and semiconductor.
+For example, different working principles for TVOC monitoring in the ambient environment are photoionization detection (PID), flame ionization detection, and semiconductor.

 Photoionisation detection (PID)